Kr1shna02/Kr1shna02/README.md

 + I am a passionate student with a keen interest in cybersecurity and software development.

-## 🚀 Programming Languages and Frameworks
+## 🚀 Programming Languages & Frameworks

 Here are some of the technologies and tools I'm proficient with: